47degrees/github4s/docs/src/main/tut/user.md

 ### Get an authenticated user

-Get information of the authenticated user.
+Get information of the authenticated user making the API call.

 You can get an authenticated user using `getAuth`: